 a the sparse matrix to be written.
 Type:required.
+Specified as: a structured data of type psb_Tspmat_type.

 mtitle Matrix title.

 Type: required A charachter variable holding a descriptive title for the matrix to be written to file.

 filename The name of the file to be written to.